 Also, a lot of contemporary antivirus software comes with phishing protection and filtering, so it's worth checking out some providers.

-As you can probably tell from some of the scams discussed in this article, the internet can be a dangerous place.
-There are lots of cyber threats to look out for, and not all of them are confined to WhatsApp.
-When it comes to suspicious messages, follow these rules:
+As you can probably tell from some of the scams discussed in this article, the internet can be a dangerous place – and with 2.7 billion people using WhastApp worldwide, it's going to be one of the most targeted platforms.
+However, there are lots of cyber threats to look out for – not all of them are confined to WhatsApp.
+When it comes to suspicious messages you receive – regardless of the platform – follow these rules:

 - Don't Click On Links: One click is all it takes to load malware onto your device.
 If you're at all suspicious, don't click.